Azure/azure-sdk/docs/cpp/implementation.md

 {% highlight cpp %}
 // Bad
 struct Foo {
-    int A; // the compiler will insert 4 bytes of padding after A to align B char *B;
+    int A; // the compiler will insert up to 4 bytes of padding after A to align B char *B;
     int C;
     char *D;